sindre0830/Exchange-Rate-API/README.md

     PossibleReason   string `json:"possible_reason"`
 }
 ```
 The status code will be sent to both the header and the structure for ease of debugging.
-The 'location' tells us which function this happened. 'raw_error' is just an error message that explains what failed. 'possible_reason' is used when the status code is 400 and is used to showcase proper formating of URL.
+The 'location' tells us which function this error occured. 'raw_error' is just an error message that explains what failed. 'possible_reason' is used to give a possible reason for this error.

 Example:
 ```go